Danr17/k8s_playground/flagger_canaryDep_contour/README.md

   Warning  Synced  2s    flagger  Rolling back podinfo.test failed checks threshold reached 0 Warning  Synced  2s    flagger  Canary failed!
 Scaling down podinfo.test
 ```

+Anyway the concepts are really cool as you can customize for your own KPIs, so definetely it diserves a try.